30 March 2026 - Council Business

 CB21 4QR

-Last Saturday night the Village Hall was vandalised during a party.
+On Saturday 14th March the Village Hall was vandalised during a party.
 The Committee need support

 On Thursday 12th March we helped plant more than 1500 new trees at Horseheath as the first section of a new wood adjacent to the old farmyard.